 What will this mean for my future?

-A combination of individual and group projects prepares you for the collaborative environments of contemporary music, sound, software and media production.
-You’ll also have the skills you need to pursue a wide range of careers involving creative technologies, and to undertake further training in a range of related professions.
-These include broadcasting, recording, production, sound design, soundtrack creation, software design, song writing and performance, as well as original audio and audiovisual composition, studio work, and teaching.
+In 2016, Keele University were recognised nationally as 1st for employability in the Destination of Leavers from Higher Education survey.
+Career paths open to Keele Music Technology graduates include broadcasting, recording, production, sound design, soundtrack creation, software design, song writing and performance, as well as original audio and audiovisual composition, studio work, and teaching at all levels of education.
 You might choose to work as a freelance sound designer for games and video, a sound technician, a community musician or a radio broadcast assistant.
 Graduates in music technology also develop careers as broadcast engineers, theatre stage managers, radio producers and multimedia specialists.